lk-umw-cpsc/gwyneth/README.md

   2) In the upper-right corner of any page, click your profile photo, then click Settings.

   3) In the "Access" section of the sidebar, click:\
-     • Emails. (if it does not say unverified then you have already verified your email)\
+     • Emails. (if it does not say *unverified*, then you have already verified your email)\
      • Under your email address, click Resend verification email.\
      • GitHub will send you an email with a link in it.
 After you click that link, you'll be taken to your GitHub dashboard and see a confirmation banner.